conan-io/docs/reference/config_files/conan.conf.rst

 If the variable is set to "None" will disable the `short_paths` feature in Windows, for modern Windows that enable long paths at the system level.

+Setting this variable equal to, or to a subdirectory of, the local conan cache (e.g. ~/.conan) would result in an invalid cache configuration and is therefore disallowed.

 The ``verbose_traceback`` variable will print the complete traceback when an error occurs in a recipe or even in the conan code base, allowing to debug the detected error.